CloudEngineHub/TesserAct/README.md

     <img src="asset/images/fruit_vangogh.png" alt="Logo" width="50%">
 </p>

-You may find your results in the `results` folder:
+You may find output videos in the `results` folder.
+Note: when we test the model on another server, the results are exactly the same as the ones we uploaded to github.
+So if you find they are different and get unexpected results like noisy videos, please check your environment and the version of the packages you are using.

 <p align="center">
     <img src="asset/images/val_0_pick_up_the_apple_google_robot_0.gif" alt="Logo" width="50%">